top of page

 Charaxes lucretius

 Subgenus Euxanthe.
-There are three species-groups within this subgenus.
+There are two species-groups within this subgenus: Euxanthe and Lycurgus.

-species-group EuxantheThere are two species recorded at Semuliki from the four species described within this group: C. eurinome and C. crossleyi.
-Both these species were net sampled and not found within the fruit traps.
-Both species were predominantly sampled along the forest margins within a less dense understorey.
+species group EuxantheThere are three species recorded at Semuliki from the six species described within this group: C. eurinome, C. crossleyi and C. trajanus.
+These three species were net sampled and not found within the fruit traps.
+Each of these species were predominantly sampled along the forest margins within a less dense understorey than the forest interior.

 Charaxes crossleyi.jpeg